ansible/ansible/docs/docsite/rst/porting_guides/porting_guide_2.10.rst

 Deprecation notices
 -------------------

+The following modules will be removed in Ansible 2.14.
+Please update your playbooks accordingly.

+* ldap_attr use :ref:`ldap_attrs <ldap_attrs_module>` instead.

 The following functionality will be removed in Ansible 2.14.
 Please update update your playbooks accordingly.

 * The :ref:`openssl_csr <openssl_csr_module>` module's option ``version`` no longer supports values other than ``1`` (the current only standardized CSR version).